-Fears girl trapped in rubble of house after explosion as three children rescued
+Fears girl trapped in rubble after explosion as three critically injured

-Thornton Heath explosion: Fears girl trapped in rubble of destroyed house after three children rescued
+Thornton Heath explosion: Fears girl trapped in rubble after explosion as three critically injured

 40 firefighters were called to tackle the blaze in south London